Gavin1937/MoonRegistration/BUILDING.md

 > ## **About OpenCV non-free modules:**
 >
 > This library uses some OpenCV non-free modules.
 Which means those modules contain algorithms that may be patented in some countries or have some other limitations on the use.
-(Table below is a list of non-free models & algorithms that we use)
+(Table below is a list of non-free modules & algorithms that we use)
 >
 > If you want to use those non-free modules, you need to:
 > * Install an OpenCV compiled with extra modules in [OpenCV Contrib](https://github.com/opencv/opencv_contrib).